This unit is being phased out, no new enrolments are being taken.

 Students who do not have the necessary prerequisites for this unit should enrol in KRA001, Chemistry Foundation Unit and KMA003, Mathematics Foundation Unit.
 A chemistry major is recognised by the Royal Australian Chemical Institute (RACI) as meeting the requirements for Graduate Member (MRACI) provided that either a mathematics or physics unit is also taken at 1st year level in addition to both KRA101 and KRA102.
 Lab coat and safety glasses are required.

-Together with Chemistry 1B, this is a core unit for the Chemistry major, and for Environmental Science, Science and Biomedical Science students, providing them with the fundamental knowledge and concepts in inorganic, organic and physical chemistry.
+Chemistry 1A provides students with the fundamental knowledge and concepts in inorganic, organic and physical chemistry.
 Inorganic Chemistry (Chemical Bonding and Structure) covers atomic structure, bonding theories, the systematic chemistry of s- and p- block elements.
 Organic Chemistry covers bonding of carbon, nomenclature of organic compounds, and the properties, preparation and reactivities of alkanes, alkenes and alkynes.
 It introduces dienes, optical isomerism, alcohols, ethers and organic halogen compounds.
 Physical Chemistry in this unit involves a study of the behaviour of gases, the solubility of gases and inorganic and organic compounds, chemical and solution equilibria, colligative properties, acids, bases and buffers.